 Patching holes is a common roof repair that is important to get done as soon as you realize there is a problem.
 You may notice there is something wrong if there’s a leak in your home and your drywall is wet.
 Holes in your roof can also lead to pest infestations, which, over time, can get worse if not fixed.
+Here’s what you need to know if you’re trying to patch a roof hole.

 Some roof repairs may seem simple enough that you may want to try fixing it yourself.
 If you are proficiently handy around the house, you could try to do it on your own.
 However, NEVER climb onto your roof without the proper safety precautions, and do not climb your roof when it is raining or if your roof is wet.
 You should also never climb your roof if you suspect there to be rotten areas; one wrong step and you could be falling through your roof!
 If you do think that there is major damage underneath your shingles, call a professional roofer for an inspection.